cfxiong/cfxiong.github.io/_pages/cv.md

 Education
 ======
-* B.S. in Civil Engineering, Tsinghua University, 2009
+* B.S. in Civil Engineering, Tsinghua University - China, 2009
-* M.S. in Civil Engineering, University of Maryland, 2011
+* M.S. in Civil Engineering, University of Maryland - College Park, 2011
-* M.A. in Economics, University of Maryland, 2013
+* M.A. in Economics, University of Maryland - College Park, 2013
-* Ph.D in Transportation Engineering, University of Maryland, 2015
+* Ph.D. in Transportation Engineering, University of Maryland - College Park, 2015

 Work experience
 ======